 Jan Bocken indicates that the most representative categories, for which most test results were submitted, are: the different Food vegetable categories, Ready Meals Meat and Milk Infant Formula Dry.
 For other categories the number of reported tests is much more limited.

-It is observed by the WG that, for the first time, for the General Line category, a Red 3 category result is presented.
+Ruaidri MacDomhnaill observed by the WG that, for the first time, for the General Line category, a Red 3 category result is presented.
 Jan Bocken indicates that this is based on a very limited number of test results.
 It is not possible, however, to provide additional information in order not to disclose individual company data.
 Jan Bocken also indicates that some companies do not always complete all cells of the table which means e.g. that for some reported failure modes the relevant coating type or the time of occurrence is not reported.
 This inevitably leads to an incomplete view.

-A participant observes that a certain stagnation in red category results can be observed (approx. 10%).
+Laurent Leucio observes that a certain stagnation in red category results can be observed (approx. 10%).
 The participants that have reported red category results and, in particular, red 2 and red 3 categories are invited to contact their relevant suppliers on a B2B basis in order to be able to understand and correctly address the issue.

-The question is raised why for some categories the table “completed” indicates both completed and not completed.
+Eric Brasseur raised the question as to why for some categories the table “completed” indicates both completed and not completed.
 Jan Bocken explains that for some respondents the response is “Yes” while for others “No”.
 The column combines all inputs that have been received.
 Some participants observe that this column possibly is too detailed in view of the purpose of the matrix which is to track the evolution of the test results from quarter to quarter.

 AOB & NEXT MEETING